TheDocter/Crzy-Giphy/Readme.txt

 - Added in !giphy cost to remove points and also help limit the spamming of the command if cooldown is lower than default.

 Verion 1.2.0
-- Based permission check off of Castorr91's Gamble Script
+- Based permission check off of Castorr91's Gamble Script.
-- Based cooldown on Castorr92's Gameble Script
+- Based cooldown on Castorr92's Gameble Script.
 - Removed un-needed code from testing purposes.
-- Organized UI json based on category
+- Organized UI json based on category.
-- Fixed currency check bug
+- Fixed currency check bug.
 - Added in default gif if nothing was found.
 - Added in message being sent if no giphy was found.
 - Added in error handeling in settings when saving file.